pyvista/pyvista/docs/core/common.rst

-All of the following data types are listed subclasses of a dataset and share a set of common functionality which we wrap into the base class :class:`pyvista.Common`.
+All of the following data types are listed subclasses of a dataset and share a set of common functionality which we wrap into the base class :class:`pyvista.DataSet`.

-The Common Model
+The DataSet Model
 ----------------

-The :class:`pyvista.Common` class holds attributes that are *common* to all spatially referenced datasets in PyVista.
+The :class:`pyvista.DataSet` class holds attributes that are *common* to all spatially referenced datasets in PyVista.
 This base class is analogous to VTK's ``vtk.vtkDataSet`` class.

 .. rubric:: Attributes

-.. autoautosummary:: pyvista.Common
+.. autoautosummary:: pyvista.DataSet
    :attributes:

 .. rubric:: Methods

-.. autoautosummary:: pyvista.Common
+.. autoautosummary:: pyvista.DataSet
    :methods:

-.. autoclass:: pyvista.Common
+.. autoclass:: pyvista.DataSet
    :show-inheritance:
    :members:
    :undoc-members: